StevenBlack/vocab/vocabulary.md

 ### remonstrate
 To plea in protest; kind of like a verbal version of "to demonstrate."
-Striking workers may demonstrate in picket lines and then arrange meetings to remonstrate with the management.

 ### remontado
-A person who escapes the pressures of civilization by fleeing to the mountains (or the islands, or...).
+A person who escapes the pressures of civilization by fleeing to the mountains or other remote locales.

 ### renege